-The Smkinven program, at left in Figure 6.1, "SMOKE core programs" [220], is responsible for importing the stationary area/non-point, nonroad, on-road mobile, and point source inventory emissions data.
+The Smkinven program, at left in Figure 6.1, "SMOKE core programs" [214], is responsible for importing the stationary area/non-point, nonroad, on-road mobile, and point source inventory emissions data.
 For mobile sources, Smkinven can also import activity data in the form of VMT and vehicle speed for use in generating emission factors.
 For point sources, Smkinven can also import day- and hour-specific data.
 The output from Smkinven is used as input to nearly every other core SMOKE program.

-Also at left, the Rawbio program imports the county or gridded land use data and computes normalized (time-independent) biogenic emissions.
+Also at left, the Normbeis3 program imports the gridded land use data and biogenic emissions factors ,and creates gridded, normalized (time-independent) biogenic emissions.